Disjoint Generation of Synthetic Data: Experiments

-This first series of experiments illustrates the cornerstone idea of the DGMs framework, namely, that privacy of synthetic data improves to the detriment of utility when partitioning the training data column-wise.
+This first series of experiments demonstrate the cornerstone idea of the DGMs framework, namely, that privacy of synthetic data improves to the detriment of utility when partitioning the training data column-wise.
 We show the effect under the simplest conditions with a growing number of equal-sized random partitions processed by different instances of the same generative model and then concatenated randomly back together.
-The results are presented in Figure~\ref{fig:parts_mets}, for a selection of datasets using three different types of generative models: The \texttt{synthpop}~\cite{Nowok2016} sequential Classification and Regression Tree (CART) model, the DataSynthesizer~\cite{Ping2017} Bayesian Network (BN) model, and a Generative Adversarial Network (GAN) model CTGAN~\cite{Xu2019}.
+This can indeed be viewed as a form of noise introduced in the generative process by fragmenting information; in Appendix~\ref{app_noise_inj} we extend the present experiment to other types of noise injection.
+The results of partitioning are presented in Figure~\ref{fig:parts_mets}, for a selection of datasets using three different types of generative models: The \texttt{synthpop}~\citep{Nowok2016} sequential Classification and Regression Tree (CART) model, the DataSynthesizer~\citep{Ping2017} Bayesian Network (BN) model, and a Generative Adversarial Network (GAN) model CTGAN~\citep{Xu2019}, representing typical choices for three species of tabular generative models.
 The experiments generally agree with our hypothesis, although datasets occasionally show only a weak signal on the level of individual models or metrics.
 This experiment shows that there is potential in DGMs if we can, in some way, control the loss in utility while keeping privacy gains.